John F. Marshall

 John F. Marshall is an American marketing executive, professor, and speaker.
-He is the founder and CEO of the Potential Energy Coalition, a nonprofit organization that develops research-based campaigns to improve climate communication.
+He is the founder and CEO of the Potential Energy Coalition, a nonprofit organisation that develops research-based campaigns to improve climate communication.
 He founded the nonprofit marketing firm in 2018 and has spoken on climate-related topics at events such as TED, Aspen Ideas: Climate, and New York Climate Week.

 Marshall is known for developing the concept and coining the term “Contextual Marketing,” in his 2001 article in the Harvard Business Review.
 According to Semantic Scholar, the article has been cited in numerous peer-reviewed studies on marketing and consumer behavior, including a 2024 Journal of Management Information Systems article titled “Tailoring Technology for Heterogeneous Shoppers: Implications for e-Retail Channel Competition.”